v0.11.4

 Start a workflow

-We can run it directly from our IDE (we may need to change the working directory on the Run configuration), or add the startWorkflow Gradle task to our build file:
+We can run this directly from our IDE (remembering to possibly adjust the working directory in the Run configuration), or we can add a startWorkflow Gradle task to our build file:

 and run it from the command line: